cammneto/python_basic_exercises/README.md

 # python_basic_exercises
-Solutions to Exercise list from basics python from Lets Code from ADA
+Solutions to basics python exercise list from Lets Code from ADA